nucleos/NucleosAntiSpamBundle/README.md

 This bundle provides some basic features to reduce spam in Symfony 4.2+ and PHP 7.3+.
 It is the successor of `core23/antispam-bundle`, but not related to `isometriks/spam-bundle`.

+## Features

+* **Honeypot protection for forms:** An additional "hidden" (i.e. made invisible with CSS) field will be added to your form.
+Whoever fills out this field, is considered to be a spam bot.

+* **Time protection for forms:** The time between *displaying* the form and *submitting* the form is measured.
+Anybody who submits the form quicker than a certain number of seconds, is considered to be a spam bot.
+The timestamp is stored in the session.

+* **Email address obfuscation filter for Twig:** To prevent spam harvest bots from detecting your email address, they are obfuscated by e.g. replacing `@` with `[AT]`.
+The filter will find email addresses automatically, so you can apply it to your entire text.

 ## Installation

 Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle: